jeffrin/jeffrin.com/content/posts/migration.md

 twemoji: true
 fontawesome: true
 ---
-S﻿houtout to my content delivery network (CDN) Netlify for making it a breeze to migrate from from Ubuntu 16.04 Xenial Xerus to 20.04 Focal Fossa.
+S/o my content delivery network (CDN) Netlify for making it a breeze to migrate from from Ubuntu 16.04 Xenial Xerus to 20.04 Focal Fossa.